 Are you getting enough sleep?

-"Our findings suggest that getting an average amount of sleep, seven hours per day, may help maintain memory in later life and that clinical interventions based on sleep therapy should be examined for the prevention of cognitive impairment " said study co-author Elizabeth Devore.
+"Given the importance of preserving memory into later life, it is critical to identify modifiable factors, such as sleeping habits that may help achieve this goal,” said study co-author Elizabeth Devore.
+“Our findings suggest that getting an average amount of sleep, seven hours per day, may help maintain memory in later life and clinical interventions based on sleep therapy should be examined for the prevention of cognitive impairment.”

 The National Sleep Foundation recommends the following hours of sleep:

-Children 11 to 17 – 8 ½ to 9 ½ hours per night
+- Children ages 11 to 17 – 8 ½ to 9 ½ hours per night

-Children 6 to 11 - 10 to 11 hours per night
+- Children ages 6 to 11 - 10 to 11 hours per night

-Use code bedding tips at check out and get 5% off your entire purchase.
+Use code - bedding tips - at check out and get 5% off your entire purchase.

 View 150+“How to Tips” bedding related articles & videos here.